-Other variations contain fewer carbohydrates, more vitamins, more electrolytes and caffeine.
-Both drinks boast that they help the body to work harder and more effectively during exercise by replacing electrolytes as you lose them and enabling your body to drink more liquid.
-Drinking more liquids quickens rehydration.
 Gatorade claims that its drink does it better than water.
-The real truth is that sports drinks are more effective if you're planning to take part in an extreme exercise event for long periods of time, like triathlon or marathon runs.
+The real truth is that sports drinks are more effective if you're planning to take part in an extreme exercise event for long periods of time, like a triathlon or marathon runs.

-WATER FACTS - Water contains minerals and electrolytes, as does Gatorade and Powerade.
+WATER FACTS - Water contains minerals and electrolytes, as does Gatorade and PowerAde.
 However, water contains calcium, nitrates, sulphates, and zinc, in addition to electrolytes.
-One of the selling points that sports drinks have against water is that water has no taste.
-Sugar and Flavoring added to sports drinks increases their appeal.
+One of the selling points of sports drinks have against water is that water has no taste.
+Sugar and flavoring added to sports drinks increases their appeal.
 They also boast that people soon tire of drinking water because of the lack of taste.
 Water does not contain the calories of sports drinks.
-This may be one reason why they released newer versions with fewer calories.
+This may be the reason why they released newer versions with fewer calories.

-FITNESS WATER - Gatorade released its line of Propel fitness water in 2000.
+FITNESS WATER - Gatorade released its line of 'Propel" fitness water in 2000.
 It has the same ingredients as Gatorade but also includes more vitamins and fewer calories.
 The selling points are the same as Gatorade.
 The lightly flavored water is supposed to make you drink more, while helping you to stay active.
-The fact is that water does the same job.
+The fact is that water does the same thing.

 THE VERDICT - While Gatorade, PowerAde, Propel, and all other off-shoots boast superiority to water in some way or other, drinks that contain electrolytes are only at their most effective during extended periods of intensive exercise.
 Water is a much better substitute for normal periods of exercise.
-If you normally exercise for an hour or more, you can easily replenish and rehydrate your muscles with water.
-If your body mostly consists of water in the first place, why replace that water with some foreign liquid?
+If you normally exercise for a period of an hour or more you can easily replenish and rehydrate your muscles with water.
+If your body mostly contains water in the first place, why replace that water with some foreign liquid?

-KNOWING IS HALF THE BATTLE - Athletes and workers will have their own preferences as to what they want to drink while they exercise or work, and the debate of which is the best will continue.
+KNOWING IS HALF THE BATTLE - Athletes and workers will have their own preferences as to what they want to drink while they exercise or work, and the debate of which is best will continue.
 It's just best to know the facts, no matter which drink you like better.
-The Univ. of California's San Francisco Department of Nutrition's website, www.ucst.edu/stshare/nutrition, answers the question.
+The Univ. of California's San Francisco Department of Nutrition's website www.uest.edu/st.share.nutrition answers the question.
 Isn't Gatorade the best drink for playing sports and quenching thirst?
-NO!
+NO!!
 Gatorade is not as bad as other drinks like soda, but when you are playing sports, water is probably the best.
 Gatorade has sugar in it, which makes it harder for your body to absorb the fluid you need while playing sports.
 But as long as you have a healthy diet and aren't running marathons, water will provide the needed electrolytes and is probably your best option.
+All the articles that I have read use sports and exercise for their research comparisons.
+Normal field work compares closely top these.

-All the articles I have read use sports and exercise for their research comparisons.
-Normal field work compares closely to these.
 No information I have read totally favors sports drinks over water.